educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 ## Install a JupyterLab extension for all users of the JupyterHub.

-Extensions can be installed that will be activated for all users.
+An extensions can be installed that will be activated for all users.
 Each JupyterLab instance is launched from the `/opt/jupyterhub` environment.
 Hence, in order to install an extension that will be activated for all users, the extension should be installed into that environment.
-Because the `/opt/jupyterhub` environment is only writable by root, these extensions must be installed by root.
+Because the `/opt/jupyterhub` environment is only writable by root, the extension must be installed by root.

 ### Install an extension from PyPI.